postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 ### Removing elements from the Private API Network

 > If your team uses the [optional approval process](#using-the-approval-process-workflow), only an API Network Manager can remove an element from the Private API Network.
 If your team doesn't use the approval process, any user who has an Editor role for the element can remove it.

+To remove elements from your Private API Network, do the following:

 1. Select the more actions icon <img alt="More actions icon" src="https://assets.postman.com/postman-docs/icon-more-actions-v9.jpg#icon" width="16px"> next to the element you want to remove from network.
 1. Select **Remove**.